How to Choose a Bike Trainer? Spend Your Money Wisely (2023)

 Who are direct-drive trainers ideal for?

 Direct-drive trainers are suitable for experienced, demanding, and performance-oriented riders.
-These trainers are usually very quiet, so you can use them in apartments without disturbing your household members or neighbors.
+They are usually quiet, so you can use them in apartments without disturbing your household members or neighbors.
 In addition, most direct-drive trainers are “smart,” so you can use them with training apps like Zwift.
-However, due to their construction, it is better to have a dedicated training area (like a garage or a whole room).
+However, due to their construction and weight, it is better to have a dedicated training area.

 Bike Simulators / Smart Bikes